penguinencounter/Incant/README.md

     * `!` if implemented
     * the operator list (if buildvars are implemented this would be flexible-er)
 * should shrink the instruction count a little

+## Macros (more like compiler hooks, don't tell Chloe)
+### `macroName?` - lexer macro
+Runs during lexing.
+Can append and modify the already processed tokens.

+### `macroName!` - compiler macro
+Runs at compile time.
+Can modify previously built code.

+### Stdlib macros
+* `export!` - simplest one imo, just prepend some setup code and write the compiled output

 ## Current (very scuffed) build process:
 1. `npx tsc` (add `-w` if you're actively developing)